Here are some practical tips that I’ve picked up over the past few years that might help you in your journey.

 - Digital Résumé: This can be a website or Vimeo page with your best samples, a summary of your current credentials/educational experience, and your contact details.

 - LinkedIn Profile: LinkedIn is not a film industry standard, but it’s an underappreciated tool.
-I like it because it keeps me up-to-date when people change positions or receive promotions.
+I like it because it keeps me up-to-date when people change positions.
 Make your job title unique and put your credentials front & center in the first sentence of your About section.

 Practice Your Introduction